|Manitou Island, MI|

 Under the provisions of the National Historic Lighthouse Preservation Act of 2000, Manitou Island Lighthouse was offered to eligible government entities and non-profit organizations in 2002.
 Two years later, Secretary of the Interior Gale Norton announced that Manitou Island Lighthouse would be awarded to Keweenaw Land Trust.
 In March 2009, Keweenaw Land Trust was awarded $8,716 for Manitou Island Lighthouse from the Michigan Lighthouse Assistance Program, which is administered by the State Historic Preservation Office and funded by proceeds from the sale of the “Save our Lights” license plate.
 Manitou Island’s ninety-three-acre lighthouse preserve is open to the public for rock collecting, kayaking, bird watching, and viewing the historic structures.

 Located in Lake Superior on the eastern tip of Manitou Island, roughly six miles from the eastern end of the Keweenaw Peninsula.
-The lighthouse is owned by the Keweenaw Land Trust.
+The lighthouse is owned by Keweenaw Land Trust.
 Grounds open, dwelling/tower closed.

 Pictures on this page copyright Kraig Anderson, JACLAY, used by permission.